 Bronwen is the Founder and CEO of Roses in the Ocean, a leading lived experience organisation in the suicide prevention sector.
 She is a key advocate for the inclusion of lived experience in all aspects of suicide prevention.

 Chief Psychiatrist Tasmania

 Dr Groves is Tasmania’s Chief Psychiatrist.
 He has extensive experience in the mental health sector and is committed to contributing his knowledge and expertise to shaping mental health policy and clinical practice and implementing initiatives under the Tasmanian Suicide Prevention Strategy.

 SuperFriend – Industry Funds’ Mental Health Initiative

 Brendan is a passionate advocate for suicide prevention.
-He has been working in the suicide prevention sector for over 10 years, starting at Lifeline Australia in 2007, before moving to R U OK? in 2013.
+He has been working in the suicide prevention sector for over 10 years, starting at Lifeline Australia in 2007, before moving to R U OK? in 2013 and Movember in 2019.

 Suicide Prevention Australia

 Throughout her career Nieves has been passionate about empowering vulnerable people to live good lives, free from stigma.
 She is CEO of Suicide Prevention Australia, the national peak body for the suicide prevention sector.